 Make your eyes a priority this World Sight Day and visit worldsightday.foreyes.com to find your nearest For Eyes location or to book an appointment with an independent doctor of optometry.

 *Select styles only.
 Free lenses are plastic CR-39.
 Limited to 1 free complete pair per customer.
 See store associate for details.
 Valid on 10/9/2018, only in our 7535 W 4th Ave., Hialeah location.
-Does not require a purchase.
+It does not require a purchase.

 About For Eyes